jchendy/dactyl-manuform/README.md

 ## Features
 - 7 thumb keys
 - IMHO the thumb keys are more comfortable and reachable than any fork I know of.
-4 are in an arc similar to Keyboardio Model 01, and the rest are strategically-placeed to be easily-reachable from the home position.
+4 are in an arc similar to Keyboardio Model 01, and the rest are strategically-placed to be easily-reachable from the home position.
 - Removed the two-key row at the bottom to allow pulling thumbs inward.
 - Claws
 - Horns